jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 - __Object-Interface Get__
 - __Use Reference As Interface__

 Detail: For that last command you might want to overload Object Get.
 But that might not work.
 You can not overload it, because they might both take a pointer to an object as an argument.
-To disambiguate, they have to have a different name and you have to point to a *specific* command.
+To disambiguate, they might have a different name and you might point to a *specific* command.

 ### System Commands for the Interface Merging Aspect